Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Navy Stats and Trends

-- Navy's games this year have hit the over on three of six set point totals (50%).
+- Navy's games this year have hit the over three times in six opportunities (50%).

 - The Midshipmen have turned the ball over six times, 12 fewer times than the Bearcats have forced turnovers (18).